stonybrook-lin539/main/source/main/04_universals/05_pcc.md

 But things don't quite work the way they should.
 The U-PCC, for instance, is not monotonically increasing.
+The only thing that changes relative to the W-PCC is that $\tuple{2,1}$ is now mapped to F instead of T.
+But this change creates a problem.

 ~~~ {.include-tikz size=mid}
 pcc_hierarchy_wrong_upcc.tikz